Mastro 👨🍳 Docs

 Client-side vs server-side JavaScript, static site vs server, SPA vs MPA

+JavaScript started out as a language to write small scripts to add some limited interactivity to websites.
 But nowadays, the browser isn’t the only place anymore where you can run JavaScript.
-In this chapter, we quickly go through the mumbo jumbo that describes where and how people run JavaScript.
-In the next chapter, you’ll then get to write some JavaScript yourself.
+In this chapter, we bring some clarity to the mumbo jumbo web developers use to describe where and how they run JavaScript.

 Client-side vs server-side JavaScript

 JavaScript can be useful to add some interactivity to a page loaded in a web browser.
-Although ideally, the basic functionality of a page should be usable even if the JavaScript is still loading, or fails to execute – a concept known as progressive enhancement.
+Although ideally, the basic functionality of a page should be usable even if the JavaScript is still loading, or fails to execute at all – perhaps because the user just entered a tunnel with their mobile phone, or are using an older browser, or perhaps because the developer made a small programming error causing the JavaScript to crash.
+This concept of making a website first work under suboptimal conditions, and rely on more advanced tech like client-side JavaScript only for enhancements, is known as progressive enhancement.
+You may also have heard of the closely related concept of graceful degradation.

 Since a browser is also known as a client, JavaScript that runs in the user’s browser is known as client-side JavaScript.
 It is best used sparingly.
 Although unfortunately, some websites load millions of lines of JavaScript into the browser.
 Client-side JavaScript frameworks like React run the program to generate the HTML right in the browser of your user – every time the user loads the page.